saloniamatteo/Arch/README.md

 NOTE: Say you have a 250GB HDD and 4GB RAM.
 If you are going to be using your system graphically, it is recommended the swap space needs to be 2\*RAM (in this case 2\*4GB is 8GB SWAP), otherwise, if you're going to be using it console-only, then a swap partition the same size as the RAM (1\*RAM, 1\*4GB is 4GB SWAP) is fine.
 That said, we are going to be using our system graphically, so the swap will be 8GB.

+If you want to use other filesystems instead of Ext4, please see https://wiki.archlinux.org/index.php/File_systems#Types_of_file_systems

 + **MBR**: Select `dos`.
 Now we need to create two partitions: the first partition will be the biggest partition, used for storage, the second partition will be the smallest partition, used for the swap.
-	- First partition: DISK SPACE - SWAP = 250GB - 8GB = 242GB
+	- First partition (Ext4): DISK SPACE - SWAP = 250GB - 8GB = 242GB
-	- Second partition: SWAP = 8GB.
+	- Second partition (SWAP): SWAP = 8GB.

 + How to partition the disk:
 	- Press `New`, Partition size `242G`, Choose `primary`;